Europe 18 – God Has Been Kind

 And they need and deserve it, for the next step is the 90 minute drive back to Henley and my sole surviving grandparent, 101-year-old Audrey.
 I have phoned ahead several times in the days since we reached the UK – twice this morning alone – without getting hold of her.
 It is clear that she is spending much time sleeping.
 As she is when we arrive.
 When awoken, we try carefully and repeatedly to explain who we are, and it seems at last to sink in.
 She cannot believe it is possible, and says so, repeatedly, along with her conviction that she has led a fortunate life.
 By the time I leave after half an hour or so, she and I have been able to talk of my mother – her daughter – and the other members of my family, and I am satisfied that she grasps her relationship to me and to her two great-grandsons.
 She asks me to write it down, which I do.
 We admire her letter from the Queen.
 Anna and the boys leave us alone for ten minutes.
 At last, I say goodbye, and slip out to join them before making our way to Steven and Louisa’s, which after two emotional days away, feels quite a lot like a homecoming.
 Curry for dinner.
 All I need now are some slippers.

-One thought on “Europe 18 – God Has Been Kind
+One response to “Europe 18 – God Has Been Kind”

 Leave a Reply